mattermost/docs/source/process/sg_grammar-spelling-mechanics.rst

 Use a direct, impartial tone.
 Mattermost documentation is written to answer questions and solve problems, not to entertain.

 Preferred
-  If login fails due to an invalid password, turn Caps Lock off and then attempt to re-enter your password.
+  If login fails due to an invalid password, turn Caps Lock off and then re-enter your password.

 Avoid
   Failed sign in?
 No problem!
 Simply enter the correct password and we'll let you in right away.